cc-ai/art/README.md

 ### Random Heartbea

 A cyclic GIF made of inferences through a GauGAN generator from noise.
-The central pixel in the noise input is scaled according by a cosine function.
+The central pixel in the noise input is scaled according to a cosine function.

 ![](/heartbeat_100_50_225401636.gif)